functionland/fx-fotos/README.md

 # Latest 2 Updates

+**August-05-2021:** Added share photo feature to enable users share a link and see it from any browser(using a shared hash)

 **August-07-2021:** Added share photo placeholder and patched dfinity libraries

-**August-05-2021:** The work for adding dfinity backend is completed for upload and download and merged in main branch

 # BOX Photos development guide